fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 :question: *Is the space character an appropriate separator?
 Should another separator be used?* :question:

-### `wakeTurbulenceCategory`
+### `wakeTurbulence`

-The `wakeTurbulenceCategory` is a grouping of aircraft according to the effect of the rotating air mass created behind the wing tips.
+The `wakeTurbulence` category is a grouping of aircraft according to the effect of the rotating air mass created behind the wing tips.

-The `wakeTurbulenceCategory` shall be one of the following values:
+The `wakeTurbulence` category shall be one of the following values:
   - `J` (SUPER) - for aircraft types specified as such in Doc 8643, Aircraft Type Designators
   - `H` (HEAVY) - for aircraft types of 136 000 kg or more, with the exception of aircraft types listed in Doc 8643 in the SUPER (J) category
   - `M` (MEDIUM) - for aircraft types less than 136 000 kg but more than 7 000 kg